-New Church teachings on the life after death studied in their own context and the context of the near-death experience and the history of eschatology.
-Text: Heaven and Hell.
+New Church teachings on the life after death studied in their own context, as well as related material, which may include a comparison of teachings from other religions and cultures on the subject, as well as reference to the near death experience.
+Some version of Swedenborg's Heaven and Hell will be the central focus.
 3 Credits.